Mailchimp Logo

 To insert an icon in Mailchimp, follow these steps:

-1. Go to Settings: Open your Mailchimp account and navigate to the settings where you can customize your landing page.
+1. Go to Settings: Open your Mailchimp account, then navigate to Settings to customize your landing page.

 2. Edit Title and Icon: Click “Edit Title And Icon” to change the page title and add a site icon (favicon).